Think about racism. Think about homo/transphobia. Think about misogyny. Think about anti-Semitism or any other form of bigotry that comes to mind.

 Behind all these obvious acts of hate, however, lurks a larger, if less obvious or directly damaging bigotry.
 This is what I call The Stupid.
 I speak from my own experiences as an out transwoman.
 Many others have echoed similar sentiments.
 I do not presume to speak for any other trans person – every experience is unique.
 Nor would I presume to speak for other minorities.
 Nonetheless, I suspect a lot of people will find a lot of commonalities with my own experiences.

-I don’t really.
+I don’t think even I can comprehend the amount of Stupid that constitutes so many TWOC’s normal.
 The violence these women face, and their regular, daily Stupid, is beyond the experiences of most people.

 But still.
 There’s plenty of Stupid to go around, and I’ve seen my share.